• Skip to primary navigation

 • Add the chicken stock.

-• And melted butter.
+• And melted butter with salt and pepper.

 • Toss until everything is combined and moistened.
 Pour the stuffing into a 9×13 casserole dish.